McKeeva Bush: Investigations and arrest

 On 12 October 2022, Bush resigned as Speaker amid allegations of sexual harassment.

 Personal life

 Bush is married to Kerry Bush (née Parsons), whom he met at a Christian youth group while a teenager.
 The couple had two children: their son Barry, and their daughter, Tonya Yvonne Anglin, who died from diabetes complications on 25 January 2011; she was survived by her husband Chet Anglin and daughter Zariah (Bush's granddaughter).

 Bush is a director and shareholder of the Cambridge Real Estate Company.

 Queen Elizabeth II appointed him an Officer of the Order of the British Empire (OBE) in the 1997 New Year Honours for his work in the Cayman Islands community and success in the Cayman Islands Government.
+In 2023, he returned the honour stating "I found myself conflicted about retaining an award that doesn't promote Caymanian Excellence but rather one that many people believe celebrated imperialism and perpetuated a system of class and privilege."
+The OBE was formally revoked in August 2023.